kroysemaj/git-GDI/slides/using-git-stash2.md

 ```
 <!-- .element: class="fragment" data-fragment-index="1" -->

 You're back to the working directory's last commit before any changes.
-And free to go off on a completely different path if needed. <!-- .element: class="fragment" data-fragment-index="1" -->
+And free to go off on a completely different, not terrible, path if needed. <!-- .element: class="fragment" data-fragment-index="1" -->